 Onward to Chinook Peak

-Later we exited through the south ridge.
-Then we began the one-mile, enjoyable traverse to Chinook Peak.
-At the same time, we walked through open terrain and thin forests.
+Later we exited through the south ridge on the moderate terrain.
+Then we began the one-mile scenic and enjoyable traverse to Chinook Peak.
+Meanwhile, we walked through open terrain and open forests.

-In general, we stayed west and south of the ridgeline.
-So we could bypass the dense vegetation on the crest.
-Besides, there were steep drop-offs above Crystal Creek Basin.
+We mainly stayed west and south of the ridgeline.
+So we could bypass the dense vegetation and krummholz on the crest.
+Besides, above Crystal Creek Basin were some steep drop-offs.

 See more trip photos here.